davidlueke/rock_paper_scissors/README.md

 The idea is that the user is playing against the computer.

-The player chooses if he/she wants to go with ether rock, paper or scissors.
+The player chooses if he/she wants to go with either rock, paper or scissors.
 The computer also "chooses" a one of these three options.

 Rock beats Scissors - Scissors beats Paper - Paper beats Rock